Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV

 Managing Treatment Failure

-Mortality rates remain high for patients with AIDS who develop disseminated histoplasmosis, many of whom had never received ART before diagnosis with histoplasmosis.3-5,12 Liposomal amphotericin B should be used in patients who are severely ill or who have failed to respond to initial azole antifungal therapy (AIII).
-Oral posaconazole and voriconazole are reasonable alternatives for patients intolerant of itraconazole who are only moderately ill (BIII);17-20 fluconazole also can be used at a dose of 800 mg daily (CII).21 Drug interactions may limit the use of voriconazole in patients who are taking non-nucleoside reverse transcriptase inhibitors or ritonavir (Table 5).
-Posaconazole has fewer known drug interactions with ARV medications than voriconazole.
+Liposomal amphotericin B should be used in patients who are severely ill or who have failed to respond to initial azole antifungal therapy (AIII).
+Oral posaconazole and oral voriconazole are reasonable alternatives for patients intolerant of itraconazole who are only moderately ill (BIII);18-21 fluconazole at a dose of 800 mg daily also can be used (CII).22 Drug interactions may limit the use of voriconazole in patients who are taking non-nucleoside reverse transcriptase inhibitors or protease inhibitors.
+Posaconazole has fewer known drug interactions with ART medications than voriconazole.

-Long-term suppressive therapy with itraconazole (200 mg daily) should be administered to patients with severe disseminated or CNS infection (AIII) and after re-induction therapy in those whose disease relapses despite initial receipt of appropriate therapy (BIII).
-Fluconazole is less effective than itraconazole for this purpose but has some efficacy at 400 mg daily.21,24 The role of voriconazole or posaconazole has not been evaluated.
+Long-term suppressive therapy with itraconazole (200 mg daily) should be administered to patients with severe disseminated infection or CNS infection (AIII) and after re-induction therapy to those whose disease relapsed despite initial receipt of appropriate therapy (BIII).
+Fluconazole is less effective than itraconazole for this purpose but has some efficacy at 400 mg daily.25,26 The role of voriconazole or posaconazole has not been evaluated in sufficiently powered studies.

-An AIDS Clinical Treatment Group (ACTG)-sponsored study reported that discontinuing itraconazole was safe for patients treated for histoplasmosis who have a good immunologic response to ART.25 Subjects in that trial had received >1 year of itraconazole therapy; had negative fungal blood cultures, a Histoplasma serum antigen <2 units, and CD4 counts ≥150 cells/mm3; and had been on effective ART for 6 months.
-No relapses were evident in 32 subjects who were followed for a median of 24 months.25 Thus, discontinuing suppressive azole antifungal therapy appears to be safe for patients who meet the previously described criteria, noting that the detectable antigen level is now designated as 2 ng/mL (AI).
-Suppressive therapy should be resumed if the CD4 count decreases to <150 cells/mm3 (BIII).
+An AIDS Clinical Treatment Group (ACTG)-sponsored study reported that it was safe to discontinue itraconazole treatment for histoplasmosis in patients who had received >1 year of itraconazole therapy; had negative fungal blood cultures, a Histoplasma serum or urine antigen <4.1 units, and CD4 counts ≥150 cells/mm3; and had been on ART for 6 months.25 No relapses were evident among 32 study participants who were followed for a median of 24 months.
+Thus, it appears safe to discontinue suppressive azole antifungal therapy in patients who meet the criteria described above, have a serum or urine antigen below the limit of quantification in ng/mL (current terminology that replaces the term “units”), and have an undetectable viral load (AI).
+Suppressive therapy should be resumed if the CD4 count decreases to <150 cells/mm3 (BIII).25

 Special Considerations During Pregnancy